-The wandoo forest provides a range of goods and services including clean and moderated flows of water, clean air, carbon sequestration (in the forest and forest products), minerals and petroleum, wood and non-wood forest produce, basic raw materials, nature based recreation and tourism, apiculture and wildflowers and seeds.
-Silvicultural treatments within the wandoo forest available for timber harvesting are designed to contribute to the provision of a range of goods and services valued by the community.
+The jarrah forest provides a range of goods and services including clean and moderated flows of water, clean air, carbon sequestration (in the forest and forest products), minerals and petroleum, wood and non-wood forest products, basic raw materials, nature-based recreation and tourism, apiculture, wildflowers and seeds.
+Silvicultural treatments within the jarrah forest available for timber harvesting are designed to contribute to the provision of a range of goods and services valued by the community.

-Maintain the capacity of multiple use forest areas to contribute to social and economic sustainability of regional communities.
+The capacity of forest areas will contribute to the social and economic sustainability of regional communities.

-The wandoo forest forms part of a larger forest matrix that is important to regional communities and industry in Western Australia.
+The jarrah forest forms part of a larger forest matrix that is important to regional communities and industry in Western Australia.
 Silvicultural management of the forest seeks to provide for employment and other benefits of the native forest timber industry with the ongoing provision of environmental values (Guiding principles for biodiversity, Guiding principles for ecosystem health and vitality, Guiding principles for Soil and Water, Guiding principles for climate change and carbon cycles), tourism and recreation, and other values.
 Silvicultural methods that are designed to provide for non-timber objectives are often at an economic and/or efficiency cost to the native forest timber industry.
 The design of silvicultural practices should seek to balance the achievement of environmental outcomes with economic and social outcomes.